Is It Better to Oversize or Undersize AC?

 The only correct approach is proper sizing through professional load calculation.
 A Manual J load calculation considers your home’s square footage, insulation levels, window placement, ductwork design, ceiling height, and Oklahoma’s specific climate factors.
 This scientific approach determines the precise cooling capacity your home requires—typically measured in tons or BTUs.

-Our NATE-certified technicians at Triple Play Home Services perform comprehensive load calculations for every installation, ensuring your system matches your home's exact needs.
+Our NATE-certified technicians at Triple Play Home Services perform comprehensive load calculations for every AC replacement and installation, ensuring your system matches your home’s exact needs.
 This prevents the costly mistakes that result from rules of thumb or quick estimates.
-When you need expert AC sizing and installation in Edmond or Oklahoma City, call us at (405) 474-6723.
-We're available 24/7 to ensure your home stays comfortable year-round with properly sized equipment.
+When you need expert HVAC sizing and installation in Edmond or Oklahoma City, call us at (405) 500-5333.
+We’re available 24/7 to ensure your home stays comfortable year-round with properly sized equipment.